 In a competitive marketplace, enhancing machine reliability by implementing a condition monitoring (CM) program can make all the difference in helping to reduce operational costs.
 Promising to slash machine downtime, extend asset life and cut maintenance costs, CM has a lot to live up to.
-But realizing your CM ambitions takes planning, commitment and continuous improvement.
-Here we look at some of the common pitfalls and give an insight into ways organizations can realize CM potential.
+But realising your CM ambitions takes planning, commitment and continuous improvement.
+Here we look at some of the common pitfalls and give an insight into ways organisations can realise CM potential.

 Poor equipment and failure mode selection

 Installing a full-scale CM solution can be expensive and the volumes of data, analysis and resulting actions can be overwhelming.
 The best approach is to start with the critical and most problematic assets, with easily available data and scale up over time.
 Historical data and downtime records can show where the problematic machines are, which should be added to the critical list.